Muhammad-Altabba/taco-web/packages/taco/README.md

 ## AccessClient - Object-Oriented Interface

-For applications requiring multiple TACo operations or complex configuration management, the TACo SDK provides an optional object-oriented interface through the `AccessClient` class.
+For applications requiring multiple TACo cryptographic operations or complex configuration management, the TACo SDK provides an optional object-oriented interface through the `AccessClient` class.
 This provides a stateful, higher-level abstraction over the functional API.

 The Object-Oriented API is fully backward compatible - you can use both APIs in the same application as needed.
 Except that the AccessClient has additional validations